A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

-On the contrary, the \citetalias{TiDES_2024} selection criteria triggered on ${\sim}25000$ WFD and ${\sim}900$ DDF survey transients earlier than our YSN selection criteria.
-However, upon further investigation, many of these transients (${\sim}20000$) were selected within the same night but from observations taken at different times.
-Considering that TiDES will not be able to follow-up a selected transient within the same night, due to there being no target of opportunity mode on 4MOST, a few hours difference between the YSN and \citetalias{TiDES_2024} selection criteria triggers will have no effect on when the selected SN could potentially be followed-up by TiDES.
-Investigating the remaining ${\sim}5000$ transients, it was found that the \citetalias{TiDES_2024} criteria triggered on many of them before our YSN criteria because they lacked multiple observations in same filter.
-At least two observations in a filter are required to calculate the brightening rate used in the YSN selection criteria, whereas the \citetalias{TiDES_2024} criteria does not require multiple observations in one filter and so can select some targets earlier than our YSN criteria.
-To solve this issue the brightening rate criterion would have to be removed from our selection criteria.
-However, as demonstrated in Section \ref{subsubsec:bright_rate}, the brightening rate criterion is used to limit the contamination (non-SNe sources and post-peak SNe) that is selected.
-Therefore, with this in mind and considering the improvements in earlier triggering of ${\sim}40000$ SNe, we believe that our YSN selection criteria is suitable to be implemented in to the TiDES survey.
-However, we must finally consider the potential contamination of the YSN sample in order to determine if we should implement our YSN selection criteria into the TiDES survey.
+Investigating the remaining ${\sim}4000$ transients, it was found that the \citetalias{TiDES_2025} criteria selected many of them before our YSN criteria because they lacked multiple observations in same filter.
+At least two observations in a filter are required to calculate the brightening rate used in the YSN selection criteria, whereas the \citetalias{TiDES_2025} criteria does not require multiple observations in one filter and so can select some targets earlier than our YSN criteria.
+To solve this issue the brightening rate criterion could be removed from our selection criteria.
+However, the brightening rate criterion is used to limit the contamination that is selected.
+To retain the brightening rate and to allow for selection based on two detections in any filter, future works could investigate the use of cross-filter brightening rates.

+Considering the improvements in earlier selection of ${\sim}20000$ SNe, we believe that our YSN selection criteria is suitable to be implemented in to a TiDES-like survey.
+However, we must finally consider the potential contamination of the YSN candidate sample in order to determine if we should implement our YSN selection criteria into TiDES or a TiDES-like survey.